samschloegel/sound-reference/src/networking/concepts/addresses.md

 Masks indicate how many bits are allocated to the subnet vs the address.

-The last address within a subnet is reserved as the "Broadcas Address" and data sent to that address will be broadcast to all devices within the subnet.
+The last address within a subnet is reserved as the "Broadcast Address" and data sent to that address will be broadcast to all devices within the subnet.
 As a common good practice I prefer to also reserve the first address (`X.X.X.1`) as the "Gateway Address" although this is not strictly necessary.

 | Binary                               | Decimal         | Suffix | Available Addresses |
 | ------------------------------------ | --------------- | ------ | ------------------- |